-In matters of history, a casual concern for accuracy has staggering rippling effects.
-Unless proven otherwise, often what is continuously reported is taken to be true if nothing arises to question or prove it is not true.
-Such is the case of the long-standing, accepted belief that two prominent figures in American history, Daniel Boone, and Davy Crockett, were Freemasons.
+In matters of history, even a casual concern for accuracy can have staggering rippling effects.
+Unless proven otherwise, often what is continually reported will be taken as true if nothing arises to question or contradict it.
+Such is the case of the long-standing and widely accepted belief that two prominent figures in American history, Daniel Boone and Davy Crockett, were Freemasons.

-In the Masonic world, this belief is fueled by several deductive blunders: both names continuously appear on lists of "Famous Masons" published in multiple books (and today, the Internet); faulty recollections; hearsay; guesswork, passing as valid research; a plaque on a battlefield; a drawing of an apron; the attendance of Masons at a funeral, to name a just few.
-This has led many to subscribe to seriously flawed information, evidence-troubled assumptions, confirmation bias with a rippling effect over the past 124 years caused by the casual concern for accuracy.
+In the Masonic world, this belief is fueled by several deductive blunders: both names consistently appear on lists of "Famous Masons" in multiple published books and on the Internet.
+But those lists rely on faulty recollections, hearsay, guesswork passing as valid research, a battlefield plaque, a drawing of an apron, and the attendance of Masons at a funeral as their sources - to name a just few.
+This has led many to subscribe to seriously flawed information, evidence-troubled assumptions, and confirmation bias.
+For the past 124 years, this casual concern for accuracy has had a rippling effect on the stories told about these two men.

-When it comes to Boone and Crockett, the idea of them being members of the fraternity has so strongly appealed to Masons that evidence to the contrary is regularly ignored.
-However, when the flimsy evidence, however, used to make the repeated claims is examined in context, coupled with a balanced, in-depth look at how such declarations originally came into existence, the whole idea begins to crumble.
+When it comes to Boone and Crockett, the idea that they were members of the fraternity has so strongly appealed to Masons that evidence to the contrary is regularly dismissed or ignored.
+But when the flimsy evidence used to make these repeated claims is examined in context, coupled with a balanced, in-depth look at how such declarations originally came into existence, the whole notion that they were Masons begins to crumble.

-This essay is an excerpt from Part III of Notable Men in Kentucky Who Happened to be Freemasons 'and prepared as such for The Rubicon Masonic Society, Lexington, Kentucky, and the William O. Ware Lodge of Research, Covington, Kentucky.
+This essay is an excerpt from Part III of Notable Men in Kentucky Who Happened to be Freemasons1 and prepared as such for The Rubicon Masonic Society, Lexington, Kentucky, and the William O. Ware Lodge of Research, Covington, Kentucky.

-This 21st Century investigation into the controversial and inaccurate belief that Boone and Crockett were Freemasons unravels the twisted and poorly researched stories repeatedly used to make those claims, and for the first time, provide an in-depth examination of what led to such long-held, deeply embedded beliefs.
+This 21st century investigation into the controversial and inaccurate belief that Boone and Crockett were Freemasons unravels the twisted and poorly researched stories repeatedly used to make those claims, and, for the first time, provides an in-depth examination of what led to such long-held, deeply embedded beliefs.